currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 triumph(noun) (My team's victory was a great triumph.) ; Triumph, Sieg, Siegeszug to triumph(verb) (One team will triumph at the end of the game., Justice triumphed in the courtroom.) ; siegen, den Sieg davontragen, gewinnen
-Triumph(noun) (Der Sieg meiner Mannschaft war ein großer Triumph.) ; triumph, victory, success
+Triumph(noun) (Der Sieg meiner Mannschaft war ein großer Triumph.) ; triumph, victory, success fond(adjective) (He looked at her with a fond expression in his eyes.) ; verliebt, sehnlich, naiv Fond(noun) (Kinder sollten im Fond des Autos sitzen., Ich verwendete Wasser statt Fond, um die Linsen zu kochen.) ; back, meat stock, meat juice immigration(noun) () ; Immigration, Einwanderung, Zuwanderung to immigrate(verb) () ; einwandern, immigrieren, zuwandern Immigration(noun) () ; immigration to pump(verb) (The heart pumps blood around the body.) ; pumpen, aufpumpen pump(noun) (There are two pumps to fill the pool with water., The overflow is caused by a faulty pump.) ; Pumpe pump(noun) (The pumps are too large for my feet.) ; Turnschuh, Sportschuh resignation(noun) (The politician announced his resignation., Taking action is better than resignation., I handed in my resignation and found a new job.) ; Rücktritt, Resignation, Kündigung
+Resignation(noun) (Etwas zu unternehmen ist besser als Resignation.) ; resignation publicity(noun) (The publicity for the new book attracted many readers., My company has had good publicity in the media.) ; Werbung, Publicity, Publizität
+Publicity(noun) (Meine Firma hat in den Medien gute Publicity bekommen.) ; publicity, exposure, hype validity(noun) (The results confirm the validity of the assumption., The validity of his arguments is unquestionable.) ; Gültigkeit, Richtigkeit, Aussagekraft likewise(adverb) (Everybody started dancing, so I did likewise., Your brother is studying hard and you should do likewise.) ; ebenfalls, gleichfalls, ebenso